-There's an Early Bird discounted subscription of £35 if paid by 31 January 2021.
+From September 2020 an Early Bird discounted subscription of £35 is available if paid by 31 January 2021.
 After that date the cost is £50, which will generate funds to offset the cost of the waste and recycling service overall.

 Why is the new waste contract costing more?

-So the deal you struck in 2012 was much cheaper than the one that starts this August?
+So the deal you struck in 2012 was much cheaper than the one that starts in August 2020?

 Yes.
 The last contract was exceptional value for money, but those deals are no longer available.
 Sadly the cost increases are outside anyone's control.
 For example, vehicle costs have increased for reasons including additional safety features and improved environmental standards.
-Fuel prices have gone up too.
 Labour costs have increased significantly and are likely to continue to rise.
 In addition, we have specified new technologies this time (e.g. 360 degree cameras and in-cab technology), which adds to the cost.